Branches, pulling and merging

 How does pull work?

 git pull does not blindly overwrite uncommitted local changes.
 When we pull everything from the server, the most common scenario is the “fast-forward”, such as we have done here.
 Git checks if you have changes that haven’t been committed yet.
 If you do, Git will try to merge the changes from the server with your local changes.
 If there’s a conflict (for example, if you and someone else changed the same line in a file), Git will stop and ask you to resolve the conflict before continuing.
 In the most common case (when you haven’t made any local changes or your local changes are already committed) Git can just add the new changes from the server on top of your work.
 This is called a “fast-forward” update, and it’s what happened in our example.
 Our local directory now matches the content in the Github server.
 There are different scenarios if your local file is behind and if there are merge conflicts.
-In this workshop, we will not cover how to deal with conflicts; you can read more about it here and more on recovering files and exploring history here.
+In this workshop, we will soon cover how to deal with one kind of conflict resolution.

 Branches